day0market/pyalgotrader/docs/cta_backtester.md

 &nbsp;

-- Defined evaluation function：The reference is to the individual，which is[(key, value), (key, value)]In the form of parameter combinations，Thendict()Converted tosettingdictionary，And then run back to test，Output target value optimization，The Sharpe ratio、Earnings ratio retracement。(note，Decorator@lru_cacheRole is to cache the results，To avoid double counting the same input face，Genetic algorithms greatly reduce the running time)
+-  defined evaluation function ： the reference is to the individual ， which is [(key, value), (key, value)] in the form of parameter combinations ， then dict() converted to setting dictionary ， and then run back to test ， output target value optimization ， the sharpe ratio ,  earnings ratio retracement . ( note ， decorator @lru_cache role is to cache the results ， to avoid double counting the same input face ， genetic algorithms greatly reduce the running time )
 ```
 @lru_cache(maxsize=1000000)
 def _ga_optimize(parameter_values: tuple):